 - Container runtime (i.e. Docker);

-- Controller managers, run multiple controllers (i.e. replication controller, node controller, and so on);
+- Controller managers (i.e. replication controller, node controller, and so on);

 Understand where these components are located is essential to deploy Kubernetes correctly.